Many who wish to acquire power, status, and riches, start from that book.

 - #7.
 Let Others Do The Work And Take The Credit – Then Watch All Your Best People Leave

 - #8.
 Make Others Come to You – But Don’t Be Afraid of Taking The First Step

 - #9.
 Win Through Actions, Not Arguments – Except Arguments Support Actions

 - #10.
-Avoid Unhappy & Unlucky – Except Luck Doesn’t Exist, & Helping Struggling Winners Has Highest ROI
+Avoid Unhappy & Unlucky – But Luck Doesn’t Exist, & Helping Struggling Winners Has Highest ROI

 - #11.
 Learn to Keep People Dependent On You – So You Can Start Behaving Like A True Abuser

 - #12.
 Use Selective Honesty – And Get A Liar’s Reputation In No Time

 - #13.
 Appeal to People’s Self-Interest – And You Will Get Only Self-Interested People